skip-mev/connect/pkg/math/oracle/README.md

 A few important considerations:

 1. Each ticker (BTC/USD, ETH/USD, USDT/USD) can have a configured `MinimumProviderCount` which is the minimum number of providers that are required to calculate the price of the ticker.
-2. Each path that is not a direct conversion (e.g. BTC/USD) must configure the second operation to utilize the `index` price i.e. [`IndexPrice`](./median.go).
+2. Each path that is not a direct conversion (e.g. BTC/USD) must configure the second operation to utilize the `index` price i.e. of a primary ticker i.e. market.

 ## Aggregation

 ### Precision

-As a given path is being traversed, we convert each price to a common decimal precision - [`ScaledDecimals`](./math.go) - in order to correctly multiply & invert.
-We choose 36 decimal precision as the common precision - primarily to retain the maximum precision possible.
-The conversion is done as follows:

-* BITCOIN/USDT: 8 -> 36
-* BITCOIN/USDC: 8 -> 36
-* ETHEREUM/USDT: 18 -> 36
-* ETHEREUM/USDC: 18 -> 36
-* USDT/USD: 6 -> 36
-* USDC/USD: 6 -> 36
+Precision is retained as much as possible in the aggregator.
+Each price included by each provider is converted to the maximum amount of precision that is possible for the price (and what big.Float is capable of handling).
+The index prices are always big.Floats with minimal precision lost between conversions, scaling, and aggregation.

 ### Example Aggregation